ssonkiya/ssonkiya.github.io/_posts/2016-09-30-Topic-Modeling-the-New-York-Times-and-Trump.md

 I took a closer look at these articles and found they were about [Donald Trump and Sadiq Khan](http://www.nytimes.com/2016/05/11/world/europe/sadiq-khan-london-donald-trump.html), London's newly elected Muslim mayor.
 The problem was that while certainly all top words in the topic, such as "sacrifice" or "star," weren't in these articles, a few of the most unique ones (khan, muslim) were.
 In fact, if I was to assign a topic to this article, that topic would still be the best fit.

-Normally it's not "impossible" for a topic to be present in an document and so you can't see these types of limitations.
+Normally it's not "impossible" for a topic to be present in a document and so you can't see these types of limitations.
 But this is a good illustration of the limitations of interpreting a topic.

 ## Conclusions

 Because this was an exploratory analysis, I didn’t start out with a specific hypothesis I wanted to test.
 For example, I could have instead used sentiment analysis to test if Times’ articles about Trump used more negative words than those about Clinton.
-I also don’t have a final number at the end that tells me how “good” my analysis is, as I did in [one of my other projects](https://github.com/robinsones/Predicting-Sucess-on-DonorsChoose) where I evaluted the accuracy of my predictions using AUC.
+I also don’t have a final number at the end that tells me how “good” my analysis is, as I did in [one of my other projects](https://github.com/robinsones/Predicting-Sucess-on-DonorsChoose) where I evaluated the accuracy of my predictions using AUC.

 Instead, I'm only able to conclude with some general impressions I gained from the topic modeling.
 The first is that none of the topics were particularly surprising; you can see the full list in my [jupyter notebook](https://github.com/robinsones/NYTimes-and-Trump/blob/master/Trump_NYTimes_Analysis.ipynb).
-The most commonly covered ones were topics about the Republican primary and polls (“percent”, “poll”, “points”, “survey”).
+The most commonly covered topics were about the Republican primary and polls (“percent”, “poll”, “points”, “survey”).
 I did find it interesting that two controversial incidents, the Trump University lawsuit and the Khan family conflict, were prominent enough to get their own topics.

 ## Next Time

-One of the benefits of attending Metis is that the last three weeks of Metis are devoted to working on a project of entirely your own choosing.
+One of the benefits of attending Metis is that the last three weeks of Metis are devoted to working on a project entirely of your own choosing.
 You can check out some of the projects [here](http://varianceexplained.org/career/metis-students/); they range from an application that uses computer vision to read wine labels to predicting the length of an NFL runningback's career.
-While our previous projects are all presented just to the other Metis students and the instructors, we present our final projects on a "Career Day" to about 25 employers.
+While our previous projects are presented just to the other Metis students and the instructors, we present our final projects on a "Career Day" to about 25 employers.

 For my final project, I created an application that helps data science freelancers find the freelance jobs that best fit their preferences and skills.
 You can check out the application [here](https://robinsones.shinyapps.io/Job_Shiny_App/).
 All of my code for the [project](https://github.com/robinsones/Data-Science-Freelancers) and the [application](https://github.com/robinsones/Freelancer-Shiny-App) is on github.
 My next blog post will document how my project evolved and some of the exploratory work I did before creating the application.